KevChaplin/japan-environmental-dashboard/README.md

 ## Personal Goals
 - Simulate a real work environment by using the Kanban work management system.
 - Design and build my own project using the D3js framework to enhance my skills there.
-- Use complex real-world API for data.
+- Use complex real-world REST API for data.
 - Add dual language functionality to a project for the first time.

 ## Navigation